Last Updated on September 3, 2022

-The TSA permits umbrellas in both checked baggage and carry on baggage.
+- Generally the TSA permits umbrellas in both checked baggage and carry on baggage

 You should have no problems getting through airport security with an umbrella.